Arunagirinathar: Retrieval

 ['O Lord! very well worshipped by the brahmins known for their greatness as mūvāyiravar (the three thousand) who excel in performing sacrifices and worship daily in strict adherence to the rules laid down in the Vedas.']

 The beauty inherent in these lines fascinated V.T.Subramania Pillai, so much that he made it his life's mission to collect and publish at least one thousand of the 16,000 songs believed to have been composed by Arunagirinathar.
 He toured all over South India, collected manuscripts, including palm leaves, assembled the texts and published them in two volumes, the first in 1894 and the second in 1901.
 After his demise, his son Chengalvaraya Pillai brought out a new edition of the book of songs.

-He also went to so many shrines such as Shiva temple and Muruga temples, Melakadambur is one of them.
-He wrote a song about this shrine's Lord Muruga "kaviri seerumon seeraru soozh kadambooril" - means Muruga is blessing us from the place where the tributary of the river Cauvery is the Vadavaaru.
+He also went to so many shrines such as Shiva temple and Murugan temples, Melakadambur is one of them.
+He wrote a song about this shrine's Muruga "kaviri seerumon seeraru soozh kadambooril" - means Muruga is blessing us from the place where the tributary of the river Cauvery is the Vadavaaru.
 The place Kadambur lies in the banks of the river Vadavaaru.

-Music of Tiruppugazh
+Music of Tiruppukal

 There is no doubt that Arunagirinathar possessed a deep knowledge of music and rhythms.
 His compositions contain references to various ragas (known as panns in Tamil) such as Varali, Lalita, Bhairavi, Malahari, Bowli, Gowla, Kuranji etc. Though he has himself not employed them, he mentioned the fundamental five Marga talas - Shashatputam, ShashapuTam, Shatpitaputrikam, Sampatveshtakam and Udghattam as well as three others - Utsava, Darpana and Charchari talas.
 His compositions are set in complex meters and form an alternate system of talas called Chanda (meter-based) talas.

 The original music of Arunagirinathar has unfortunately not survived which has necessitated them to be re-tuned in recent times.
-Early musicians who set Tiruppugazh to music included Carnatic musical giant, Kancheepuram Naina Pillai (1888-1934) and his disciple, Chittoor Subramaniam Pillai (1898-1975).
+Early musicians who set Tiruppukal to music included Carnatic musical giant, Kancheepuram Naina Pillai (1888-1934) and his disciple, Chittoor Subramaniam Pillai (1898-1975).
 Several musicians including G N Balasubramaniam, Alathur Brothers and M M Dandapani Deshikar used to render many of these prominently in their concerts and soon there was not a single musician who had not learnt at least a few of these.

-A great number of these were also set to music by noted Tiruppugazh exponent A. S. Raghavan which enabled these masterful creations to gain mass popularity.
-He set to tune more than 500 of these songs in over 100 Ragas and several of these are being rendered by his large following of Tiruppugazh devotees ("Thiruppugazh Anbargal").
-Thanks to him, Thiruppugazh classes sprung up both in cities and rural areas, and Thiruppugazh Anbargal started performing in various forums including Temples, Music Sabhas and homes of devotees where they attracted large audiences.
-Some of these students who settled in countries outside India started Thiruppugazh classes in their new communities, thus extending the reach of his movement to other continents, and giving the movement an international footing.
-Other musicians who have set music to Tiruppugazh include Chitravina N. Ravikiran.
+A great number of these were also set to music by noted Tiruppukal exponent A. S. Raghavan which enabled these masterful creations to gain mass popularity.
+He set to tune more than 500 of these songs in over 100 Ragas and several of these are being rendered by his large following of Tiruppukal devotees ("Tiruppukal Anbargal").
+Thanks to him, Tiruppukal classes sprung up both in cities and rural areas, and Tiruppukal Anbargal started performing in various forums including Temples, Music Sabhas and homes of devotees where they attracted large audiences.
+Some of these students who settled in countries outside India started Tiruppukal classes in their new communities, thus extending the reach of his movement to other continents, and giving the movement an international footing.
+Other musicians who have set music to Tiruppukal include Chitravina N. Ravikiran.